MariyaSha/simple_mcp_app/README.md

 - 🧠 **Ollama** – to run powerful language models like `gemma3` on your local machine.
 - 🔗 **LangChain** – to interface with LLMs from Python.
 - 🌐 **Bright Data MCP** – to fetch live web content using real-world scraping tools.
+[Bright Data MCP GitHub Repo](https://github.com/brightdata/brightdata-mcp)
 - 🎨 **Streamlit** – to wrap everything in a clean, interactive user interface.

 ---